-For Debray, the dominance of American civilisation is a historical fait accompli, yet he sees a model for Europe in Vienna after its exclusion from the German Reich.
-For decades to come, Europe still offer a rich cultural seedbed.
-“Some will call it decadence, others liberation.
+For Debray, the dominance of American civilization is a historical fait accompli.
+Yet he envisions a sanctuary for the best of Europe modelled on Vienna at the cusp of the twentieth century, where art and literature flowered in the rich soil of a decaying empire.
+For decades to come, Europe can still offer a rich cultural seedbed.
+“Some will call it decadence,” writes Debray, “others liberation.
 Why not both?”